This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 Anti-inflammatory properties!

 In addition to its anti-aging properties, vitamin C is known to be a powerful anti-inflammatory.
-Indeed, it acts by suppressing the activation of factors responsible for the production of pro-inflammatory cytokines.
+In fact, it acts by suppressing the activation of factors responsible for the production of pro-inflammatory cytokines.
 This is why topical application of vitamin C can be useful in the treatment of various inflammatory dermatoses, including post-laser application.

-Effect against hyperpigmentation!
+Effective against hyperpigmentation!

 What about sun protection?